spox/batali-infuse/README.md

 ### Install

-This only supports 12.2.x versions of Chef.
+This is tested for Chef versions '~> 12.2'.
 If Chef is running via the omnibus install the gem should be installed like so:

 ```
-$ /opt/chef/emebedded/bin/gem install batali-wedge --no-document
+$ /opt/chef/emebedded/bin/gem install batali-infuse --no-document
 ```

 If Chef is running via the system Ruby, just install the gem directly:

 ```
-$ gem install batali-wedge --no-document
+$ gem install batali-infuse --no-document
 ```

 ### Enable